-What’s on in Malaga in November
+What’s on in Malaga in November 2023

-November comes with several highlights.
-Top of the list is the second half of Malaga Jazz Festival, celebrating its 32nd anniversary this year with some big-name concerts.
+The month comes with several highlights.
+Top of the list is the Malaga Jazz Festival, celebrating its 37th anniversary this year with some big-name concerts.
 There’s also some great dance and art plus the usual monthly markets.

 Start the month with a day off!

-Heads-up for December – Thursday 6 December and Saturday 8 December are both public holidays.
+Heads-up for December – Wednesday 6 December and Friday 8 December are both public holidays.

 Malaga Jazz Festival

-One of the biggest annual events in Malaga and this year the Festival celebrates 32 years.
-The main concerts take place in the Cervantes Theatre from 29 October to 4 November.
-Read who’s playing when in our dedicated post about Malaga Jazz Festival.
+One of the biggest annual events in Malaga and this year the Festival celebrates 37 years.
+The main concerts take place in the Cervantes Theatre from 6 to 13 November.

 What’s on in Malaga in November – Christmas lights

-What’s on in Malaga in November – music and dance
+Flamenco events in Malaga in November